yuvraj1107thapa/LiveCodeShare/README.md

 <a name='CreateRoomPage'></a>
 ## Create Room Page

 The Code Space comes with an animated toggleable feature that allows users to switch between the create a room form and join a room form.
 Next to each form there is a carousel with indicators that allows users to easily navigate through a collection of images and descriptions on how to use teh code space.

 <a name='CollaborativeCodeEditor'></a>
 ## Collaborative Code Editor

-LIVECODESHARE'S Code Space comes with a built-in collaborative code editor that supports JavaScript, Java, and Python.
+LIVECODESHARE'S Code Space comes with a built-in collaborative code editor that supports C++, Java, Python, JavaScript, Go, Rust and TypeScript.
 Just like in Google Docs any code that is written and executed in the code editor will be seen by all the users in the code space.
 This allows users to work together with their colleagues on projects, assignments, or homework.

 <a name='LiveGroupCall'></a>
 ## Live Group Call